 For nursing courses that are credit/no credit, there are Drug Dosage Calculation Examinations given in each clinical course.
-Students have 3 attempts to achieve 85%; if they fail to achieve 85% they will fail the clinical course.
+Students have 3 attempts to achieve 85%; if they fail to achieve 85%, they will fail the clinical course.

 Course sequence (semester 1): In the first semester of the ADN and PN programs, it is expected that students have completed or be simultaneously enrolled in the semester's theory courses while taking the intro to skills and clinical courses.
 Students must complete the Intro to skills course successfully before progressing to the clinical course in the 1st semester.
 If the student is not successful in the Intro to Skills course, the student must withdraw from the clinical course.
 The student should contact the Program Director to discuss course progression prior to withdrawal.
+Students must have completed or be enrolled in Pharmacology to attend Introduction to Clinical Practice.
+Students who choose to withdraw from Pharmacology must also withdraw from Introduction to Clinical Practice.